 - Provides opportunities for all children to develop their cultural capital through engagement and strong partnerships with the local area.

-- Promotes critical thinking to enable them to make informed choices and decisions.
+- Promotes critical thinking and develops their oracy skills to enable children to make informed choices and decisions and be able to articulate themselves.

 - Fosters a sense of awe and wonder, which opens the child’s eyes to the possibilities and beauty of the world in which they live.